Trading resumes: KSE-100 surges nearly 2,400 points

 Trading is expected to resume at 10:37am

-Investors rejoiced as Pakistani authorities and the International Monetary Fund (IMF) reached a staff-level agreement on a new nine-month, $3-billion stand-by arrangement, which was announced on Friday.
+The bull-run at the Pakistan Stock Exchange (PSX) is a direct result of Islamabad and the International Monetary Fund (IMF) reaching a staff-level agreement on a new nine-month, $3-billion stand-by arrangement, which was announced on Friday.

 The staff-level agreement is subject to approval by the IMF Executive Board, with its consideration expected by mid-July.